MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectionremoteinfo_switchtolocalsessionrequested.md

 ## -description

-Raised in the remote desktop host app when the user requests to switch to the local desktop.
+Raised in the remote desktop host service when the user requests to switch to the local desktop.

 ## -remarks